DubhAd/dubhad.github.io/_posts/2023-04-28-cloudflare-tunnels-with-auth.md

 If you check your tunnel on the tunnel page you should see it now says _healthy_.
 If it doesn't check the container logs (I do like [Dozzle](https://dozzle.dev/) for that).

 Next we route the traffic, using the same subdomain as for the application configuration.
 The tunnel's _Additional application settings_ is also where you can find _Access_ where you can enable [_Protect with Access_](https://developers.cloudflare.com/cloudflare-one/applications/configure-apps/self-hosted-apps/#5-validate-the-access-token) for the application.
+When you enable _Protect with Access_ remember to pick the application name from above - if you don't then access will be denied.

 ![public hostname](/assets/images/2023-04-28/cloudflare-tunnels-public-hostname.png)